 Depending on specification, the motorhome may be fitted with an external co-ax connection in place of, or in addition to, connections for a roof mounted TV aerial.
-The external co-ax connection point will be within the mains inlet enclosure.
+The external co-ax connection point will be within the battery box (Escape models) or the mains inlet enclosure (Sundance, E400, Borero and E500 models).